 Guests can join a video call in a variety of ways:

-- Click Join meeting in the event bubble or event page.
+- Click Join meeting in the event bubble or details page.

-- Click the video call link in the email invitation.
+- Click the video call link in the message.

 Google Apps for Work, Government, and Education users can also do the following: